Tele-Counselling & Psychotherapy

 How do I sign up?

-To register for this program, please contact us at 1-800-664-8411 or [email protected].
+To register for this program, please contact us at 1-800-664-8411 or info@alzheimernb.ca.

-Meet your Counselling Therapist
+Meet your Counselling Therapists

 Headshot of Counselling Therapist

-For more information on this program or to register, please contact us at 1-800-664-8411 or [email protected].
+For more information on this program or to register, please contact us at 1-800-664-8411 or info@alzheimernb.ca.

 Logo for the council of the federation canada's premiers